Get up to $590

 Home Energy Audits —

-To qualify for LiveSmart BC attic and roof insulation rebates,
+LiveSmart BC attic and roof insulation rebates,

 BC homeowners must get a home energy audit